heremaps/xyz-documentation/docs/cli/cli.md

     Unique IDs are important for XYZ Pro features such as [Virtual Spaces](#virtual-spaces).

 !!! warning
-    Many GIS systems will simply assign incrementing integers to feature IDs to every file.
-These will conflict across files.
+    Many GIS systems will simply assign incrementing integers as feature IDs to every file.
+These can conflict across files.

 ##### Upload and assign tags